triXope/ComfyUI-triXope/README.md

 3. Restart ComfyUI<br>

 # Known Issues / Bugs
-- Temporal Upscaler is a work-in-progress and still not properly engaged.
 - LTXV Real-Time ETA is NOT precise in its calculations and is intended as an aid to provide a rough estimation of the total time it will take to complete a generation - perhaps more useful with longer generations.
 The node is not a high priority, but I am open to suggestions for ways to improve the accuracy.<br>